Data sources

-Perron can consume structured data from YML, JSON or CSV files, making them available within your templates.
+Perron can consume structured data from YML, JSON or CSV files, making them available within views.
 This is useful for populating features, team members or any other repeated data structure.

 Usage

-Access data files using the Content::Data namespace with the class name matching your file's basename:
+Access data sources using the Content::Data namespace with the class name matching the file's basename:

 <% Content::Data::Features.all.each do |feature| %>